1. Does therapy work?

 Home sessions are usually held in the living room or dining room.

-6. Are phone sessions and video sessions still effective?
+6. Are video sessions still effective?

-In my experience, I have found my clients receiving phone and video sessions to make progress.
+In my experience, I have found my clients receiving video sessions to make progress.
 You are more than welcome to try sessions in various methods (e.g. video and office-based) and see what works best for you.
 Thompson (2016), from Portland State University, reviewed the literature on teletherapy and concluded, “teletherapy appears to produce therapeutic changes in a client in a similar manner to traditional therapy.”
 Chakrabarti (2015) discovered that research data from studies “comparing clinical outcomes between videoconferencing-based interventions and conventional treatment found both conditions to be equivalent across diverse populations, across all age groups, and on a wide range of outcome measure.”

 Chakrabarti, S. (2015).
 Usefulness of telepsychiatry: A critical evaluation of videoconferencing-based approaches.
 World Journal of Psychiatry, 5(3), 286–304.